 The London Buddhist Centre

 If you find yourself overwhelmed, why not slow down, sit down and simply…breathe.
-The London Buddhist Centre may have closed its doors, but they have free online meditation guides, and Youtube live-streaming sessions.
+The London Buddhist Centre may have closed its doors, but they have free online meditation guides, and YouTube live-streaming sessions.
 Residents are currently able to reserve places for their new online classes on Mindfulness.
 The course focuses on becoming more aware of nature.

 Hannah’s Big Sing